 Monastery of Evangelistria

-Moreover, an exhibition of local products and a folklore museum is houses in the premises of the old olive press.
-In the monastery, a small ecclesiastical museum also works exhibiting priest clothes, rare books and manuscripts from the 17th century, gospels from the 18th century, silver and wooden crosses, Byzantine icons and other ecclesiastical items.
+Moreover, an exhibition of local products and a folklore museum is housed in the premises of the old olive press.
+In the monastery, a small ecclesiastical museum also works exhibiting priest clothes, rare books, and manuscripts from the 17th century, gospels from the 18th century, silver and wooden crosses, Byzantine icons and other ecclesiastical items.